Skip to content

 M7All audio assets live under static/audio/{locale}/{persona}/{episode-id}.mp3.
 Web build serves them as static files; Capacitor sync includes only the user's locale (RFC-018 §4 lazy-loading pattern).
 Hosting is host-agnostic — same paths work on GH Pages today, on the planned VPS docker-compose at v1.0.

 M8Heard-state tracking is in-memory only, runtime-scoped (lost on reload).
-ADR-057 forbids localStorage; the only persistent storage allowed is the orrery_locale cookie. v1 does not persist heard episodes. (v1.x may opt in a single-cookie bitset if data justifies it.)
+ADR-057 forbids localStorage; persistent storage allowed is orrery_locale cookie (ADR-057) and orrery_tour cookie for Curator Tour resume only (ADR-075).
+Per-episode heard-state is NOT persisted; only the active-tour resume point is. v1.x may opt in a single-cookie heard-bitset under its own ADR if data justifies it.

 M9Caption tracks (WebVTT) generated alongside every audio asset, served from static/audio/{locale}/{persona}/{episode-id}.vtt.
 Captions render inside the overlay; toggle defaults to on when ANY of: prefers-reduced-motion set, screen-reader detected, Audio.muted == true, OR effective bandwidth < 1 Mbps (navigator.connection.effectiveType heuristic, best-effort).